-In Key Stages 1 & 2 we teach the foundation subjects separately.
-This means that, for example, at Key Stage 1 a child may concentrate in one half term on a history topic, then switch to a geography topic in the next half term period.
-Thus, in due course, each child has the opportunity to experience the full range of National Curriculum subjects.
+In Key Stages 1 & 2 we teach the foundation subjects separately, often using specialist teachers.
 In Key Stage 2 the foundation subjects are taught as individual subjects.
 We strive to provide a balanced curriculum and give each Foundation subject equal teaching time, usually an hourly block per week.
-From the age of two French is taught as a curriculum subject.
+French is taught as a curriculum subject from Key Stage 1.

-In Year 7 and 8 the pupils experience a full range of National Curriculum subjects.
-We strive to provide a balanced curriculum and give pupils the opportunity to access high quality learning opportunities, relevant to their personal talents, needs and aspirations, which will enable them to realise their full potential.
+In Year 7 and 8 the students experience a full range of National Curriculum subjects.
+We strive to provide a balanced curriculum and give students the opportunity to access high quality learning opportunities, relevant to their personal talents, needs and aspirations, which will enable them to realise their full potential.